About Amy

 Amy Gardiner BSc (Hons), MBPsS

-I support people who feel stuck in cycles of binge eating, emotional eating, and chaotic patterns around food.
+I support people experiencing difficulties with bulimia, binge eating, emotional eating, and chaotic patterns around food.
 My work is evidence-based, practical, and focuses on helping you feel calmer, more confident, and more in control of your eating choices in your day‑to‑day life.

 My approach is weight‑inclusive and compassionate.
 I pay attention to the experiences, habits, and influences that shape someone’s relationship with food, and I work in a way that’s respectful and free from judgement.

-My background blends psychology, behaviour change, and specialist training in disordered eating and binge eating support.
-I’ve completed advanced training with the National Centre for Eating Disorders (NCFED), including nutritional and behavioural approaches that help people understand what drives their eating patterns and how to shift them in a sustainable way.
+My background blends psychology, behaviour change, and specialist training in eating disorder support.
+My specialisms include supporting people experiencing difficulties with binge eating and bulimia as well as supporting people in establishing intuitive eating practices.
+I’ve completed advanced training with the National Centre for Eating Disorders (NCFED), including nutritional interventions and specialist behavioural approaches that help people understand what drives their eating patterns and how to modify them in a sustainable way.

 Over the years, I’ve worked across a range of health and recovery settings, both within the NHS and in private practice.
 That experience gave me a deep understanding of how stress, trauma, and long‑term patterns shape someone’s relationship with food, and what actually helps people create change that lasts.
 It taught me to look at the whole picture, not just the behaviour on the surface.